The spin-one Motzkin chain is gapped for any area weight $t<1$: Low-imbalance approximations

 \subsection{The first approximation}

-We will first show that, in the low$-p$ and low$-q$ regime (more precisely, we require $p < a_1 k$ and $q < a_2 k$), the first term in the RHS of eq. \eqref{eq:full-normalization-factor} dominates the other two, and we find an approximate ground state which includes only walks in $H^{LR}_{p,q}$ (see Lemma \ref{lm:low-imbalance-approximation-1} below). \begin{definition} For every spin chain of Notation \ref{not:half-split-k-segments} we define (suppressing the $k$ index) an approximate ground state on $L \cup R$:
+We will first show that, in the low$-p$ and low$-q$ regime (more precisely, we require $p < a_1 k$ and $q < a_2 k$), the first term in the RHS of eq. \eqref{eq:three-classes-ugs-norms} dominates the other two, and we find an approximate ground state which includes only walks in $H^{LR}_{p,q}$:

-including only the walks that reach zero height in both $L$ and $R$.
-Here $AN_{p,q}$ is the corresponding approximate normalization factor